N1 highway (Philippines): Zamboanga Peninsula

 N1 enters Zamboanga del Sur at Tukuran, where it becomes alternatively known as Tucuran Junction–Karomatan Junction Road or Malabang–Tukuran Road as it approaches the poblacion, where it veers away from the province's coast along Pagadian Bay at the Tukuran poblacion, where it is locally known as Rizal Avenue.
 At the Tukuran Junction, it turns west and becomes Lanao–Pagadian–Zamboanga City Road and Pagadian City–Zamboanga City Road from thereon.
 It climbs the mountainous terrain and turns west at its intersection with N9 (Butuan–Cagayan de Oro–Iligan Road) to become alternatively known as National Highway.
 It then cuts through Pagadian, where it is a principal route locally known as J.P.
 Rizal Avenue through the poblacion.
 It enters Zamboanga Sibugay, passing through the mountainous terrain and municipalities on the province's southern coast.

 N1 enters Zamboanga City as Maria Clara L. Lobregat Highway.
 It then enters the city proper, where it turns south as Veterans Avenue at the Sta.
 Cruz Junction, then southwest as Governor Lim Avenue, which carries one-way northeast-bound traffic, and finally southwest as Don Pablo Lorenzo Street.
 It ends at the intersection with N970 (N.S.
 Valderosa Street), N966 (Zamboanga City-Labuan-Limpapa Road/J.S.
 Alano Street/Calle Guardia Nacional), and N971 (Wharf Road/Don Pablo Lorenzo Street), its physical continuation towards the Port of Zamboanga.
-This junction is situated near the Zamboanga City Hall and the main campus of Universidad de Zamboanga.
+This junction is situated near the Zamboanga City Hall, the city's Rizal Park, and the Universidad de Zamboanga - City Campus.